Medicare Part B is the other half of what is known as Original Medicare. Part B is your doctor’s or inpatient coverage.

 What Does Part B Not Cover?

 Part B does not cover your health care costs associated with any inpatient hospital treatment.
-It also does not cover any of the benefits explicitly outlined in Part A, including hospice care, skilled nursing facilities, and home health care services.
+It does not cover any benefits explicitly outlined in Part A, including hospice care, skilled nursing facilities, and home health care services.

 How to Sign Up for Part B?

-For anyone who is about to turn 65 and is currently receiving Social Security benefits, your enrollment will be automatic.
+Your enrollment will be automatic for anyone about to turn 65 and currently receiving Social Security benefits.
 You should receive your Medicare card in the mail within three months of your 65th birthday.

-If you are not eligible for automatic enrollment, you will have to wait to apply with your local CMS office.
+You will have to wait to apply with your local Centers for Medicare & Medicaid Services office if you’re not eligible for automatic enrollment.
 For Part B, you can only enroll during your Initial Enrollment Period, the annual General Enrollment Period, Or a Special Enrollment Period.